gregorywmorris/dcj-manufacturing-oil-rig/README.md

 3. Migrate the data to a database for future use.
 4. Complete missing data:
     * Add a date-time column.
+    * The data is considered as recorded every 60 minutes for project purposes.
         * Provide cumulative 60-minute intervals.

 ### Starting Knowledge